How to design quantum-jump trajectories via distinct master equation representations: Quantum-jump unravelings

 Compared to MCWF, the operators $L_\alpha(t)$ and rates $c_\alpha(t)$ are replaced in ROQJ by the eigenvectors and eigenvalues of the rate operator $\mathbf{W}_{\psi(t)}$.
 This is the key that allows one to formulate a well-defined unraveling, with positive probabilities ${p}'_{\psi(t),j}$, for the set of P-divisible dynamics, rather than just for CP-divisible dynamics as in MCWF.
+For positive semigroups (for which the generator does not depend on time, $\mathcal{L}_t = \mathcal{L}$), a jump-unravelling fully equivalent to the ROQJ has been introduced in \cite{Diosi1986,Diosi1988}, and further investigated (under the name of ortho-jumps) in \cite{Braun2000,Braun2002}; see also \cite{Diosi2017}.
+Later \cite{Caiaffa2017,Jyrki-2020}, the positivity of the rate operator has been shown to be in one-to-one correspondence with the P-divisibility of the dynamics, thus extending the definition of the unraveling to this whole class of dynamics.
+In this paper, we show how it is possible to exploit the non-uniqueness of the master equation representation to define a whole class of positive unravelings.

-Both in MCWF \cite{Barchielli1991} and in ROQJ \cite{Jyrki-2020} unraveling, the trajectories can be interpreted as due to a continuous measurement on the open system, i.e., the state transformations and corresponding probabilities can be associated with a quantum instrument \cite{Heinosaari2012}, mapping the set of outcomes into the set of open-system completely positive trace non-increasing maps, but, crucially, in ROQJ the continuous-measurement interpretation can be defined for the whole set of P-divisible dynamics.
-Finally, both methods can be extended to deal with, respectively, non-CP-divisible and non-P-divisible evolutions, via the use of reversed jumps connecting different trajectories \cite{Piilo2008,Piilo2009,Jyrki-2020}; however, ROQJ applies to general not necessarily P-divisible evolutions \cite{Jyrki-2020}, and it can be used to treat certain non-CP-divisible dynamics \cite{ENM,Chruscinski2015,Nina} where the non-Markovian version of MCWF cannot be used.
+Both MCWF and ROQJ can be extended to deal with, respectively, non-CP-divisible and non-P-divisible evolutions, via the use of reversed jumps connecting different trajectories \cite{Piilo2008,Piilo2009,Jyrki-2020}.
+However, ROQJ applies to general not necessarily P-divisible evolutions \cite{Jyrki-2020}, and it can be used to treat certain non-CP-divisible dynamics \cite{ENM,Chruscinski2015,Nina} where the non-Markovian version of MCWF cannot be used.

-Finally, we stress that the ROQJ involves the diagonalization of the rate operator, which adds numerical complexity to the actual implementation of the unraveling, but such a diagonalization needs not to be done at each time step.
+Finally, we stress that the ROQJ involves the diagonalization of the rate operator, which adds complexity to the actual implementation of the unraveling.
+On the other hand, such a diagonalization concerns an $N \times N$ matrix and it is thus significantly simpler, for example, than the direct diagonalization of the $N^2 \times N^2$ matrix associated with the generator of the master equation.
+In addition, crucially, the diagonalization in ROQJ needs not to be done at each time step, contrary to what would happen for example in a diffusive unraveling \cite{Caiaffa2017}.
 Rather, one has to diagonalize the rate operator only if a jump occurs and jumps are indeed rare events, whose probability is proportional to the infinitesimal time step $d t$.
-Crucially, whether a jump occurs or not can be fixed by looking only at the deterministic part of the evolution, as the probability of having any jump is
+The key point is that one can fix whether a jump occurs or not by looking at the deterministic part of the evolution only, as the probability of having any jump is